SidGoyal2014/git-invoice.com/README.md

 Transform your GitHub pull requests and commits into professional invoices effortlessly with Git Invoice, designed for freelancers and developers.

+# Our Vision

+Do you feel filling timesheets is a confusing process?
+You're not alone.
+Most of the developers feel the same.

+As a developer, you know how much time it took for an individual task instead of how many hours you spend in a week.

+As a Freelancer, it's much easy to track down progress of you break the projects into different commits.

 [git-invoice.com](https://www.git-invoice.com/)

 ## Getting Started